LEAGUE7QC/LEAGUE7QC.github.io/docs/faq.md

 # FAQ

+> ### How do EU and NA divisions work in LEAGUE7?
+EU and NA players are combined into a single pool for the Tryout Season.
+However, for the Regular Seasons, EU and NA split into separate, independent divisions.
+Each division runs its own O.W.L.s and N.E.W.T.s phases and crowns its own champion.
+Teams can select either division but must commit to it for the entire season.
+Mixed EU/NA teams are permitted but must choose one division for competition.
+This structure balances diverse play during tryouts with convenient match times and fair competition in the regular season.

+> ### Does a person need to participate in the Tryout Season to participate in the league?
+No, participation in the Tryout Season is not mandatory to join the regular league season.
+The Tryout Season is designed to help players showcase their skills and potentially form teams, but it's not a prerequisite for league participation.
+Players can join existing teams or form new teams for the regular season without having taken part in the Tryout Season.

 > ### Can we add or remove players from our team during the season?
 No, you cannot add or remove players from your once a season has started.
 However, in emergency situations, changes might be considered at the discretion of the Staff and Captains' Council.
 These situations would be evaluated on a case-by-case basis, and any changes would require approval from both the Staff and the Captains' Council.
 It's important to build a roster with enough players to account for potential absences or issues throughout the season.